 Who is considered a non-resident?

-The next question is line is who exactly is considered as a non-resident in Canada.
-Well. let’s take a closer look.
+The next question is who exactly is considered a non-resident in Canada.
 Clarifying your official residency status with a professional is extremely important.
-This is because both getting a mortgage and the taxes you’ll need to pay will vary depending on your residency status.
-For example, you’re a non-resident if you count as a foreign entity, however, this is different from being resident or non-resident for tax purposes.
-Additionally, If you’re married to a Canadian citizen, and you plan on buying a home together, you may be exempt from NRST, even if you yourself are a non-resident.
+This is because getting a mortgage and the taxes you’ll need to pay will vary depending on your residency status.
+You are a non-resident for income tax purposes if you live in another country and not Canada.
+The same applies if you live outside of Canada throughout the tax year.
+Plus, if you spend fewer than 183 days in Canada throughout the tax year.
+If you’re married to a Canadian citizen and you plan on buying a home together, you may be exempt from NRST, even if you are a non-resident.
 Do proper research on your legal residency status before you buy a property and start organizing a relocation.
-In case you already have all of the residency research done, make sure you research reliable moving companies Kamloops before moving.
+For example, if you already have all of the Kamloops residency research done, you might also want to research reliable moving companies Kamloops has to offer before moving there.